 Going for your test ride and inspection

-No matter what ATV you want to buy, making sure it’s been maintained routinely.
-Ask the seller - even if it’s a dealer - about any service records or its maintenance history.
-This should include regular fluid changes of the oil, coolant if it’s water cooled, transmission fluid, and differential fluid - especially if it is four-wheel drive.
+No matter what ATV you want to buy, make sure it’s been maintained routinely.
+Ask the seller about any service records or its maintenance history.
+This should include regular fluid changes of the oil, coolant if it’s water cooled, transmission fluid, and differential fluid—especially if it is four-wheel drive.

 Check out the frame for any signs of rust or distress.
 Because some ATVs like to be jumped, the frame is susceptible to damage and cracking, especially where the suspension ties into it.